isxuowo/mcwiki/API.md

 # Helper Functions
 ***
 These function files are in the API.
 Generally they require scoreboard inputs using fake players.
-These inputs are specified in the individual function file header.
+These inputs are specified in the individual functions' file headers.
 * function mechanization:base/math/sine - Calculates sine given angle in degrees.
 * function mechanization:base/math/cosine - Calculates cosine given angle in degrees.
 * function mechanization:base/math/tangent- Calculates tangent given angle in degrees.